Posts

 Tyre pressure monitoring systems will be the “Norm” for all cars.

 Learner drivers are often reminded to inspect their tyres before driving.
-We choose to disregard this advise as soon as we acquire our complete driving licence, even though it just takes a few seconds.
+We choose to disregard this advice as soon as we acquire our complete driving licence, even though it just takes a few seconds.
 The effects of this carelessness may be disastrous.

-Wheels are among the most brittle components of a car because of their continual touch with the road’s surface.
-Damage and underinflation may be caused by potholes, sharp objects, poor alignment, or unintentional curb contact.
+of a car because of their continual contact with the road’s surface.
+Potholes, sharp objects, poor alignment, or unintentional curb contact are all potential causes of damage and underinflation.
 As a result, tyre life is shortened, and performance—particularly braking distance—is significantly impacted.
-Low pressure not only impairs the driver’s overall control but can also result in blowouts, which are frequently followed by dangerous auto accidents.
+Low pressure can cause blowouts, which frequently result in dangerous auto accidents and impair the driver’s overall control.

 In order to improve road user safety, TPMS became required for new cars in the EU in 2014.
 New TPMS regulations were adopted in the UK a year later.
 Under this law, a malfunctioning or inoperative TPMS sensor automatically fails a MOT, regardless of the state of the vehicle.